NhutNguyen236/Web-Application-Programming/Mid-term_518H0545/README.md

 # Basic Web Programming and Application Midterm revision

-This is my midterm-test revision which is all about organic HTML, CSS and JS, no framework is used and neither does the JS library such as JQuery
+This is my midterm-test revision which is all about organic HTML, CSS and JS, no framework is allowed in this exam and neither does the JS library such as JQuery.
 ### For HTML
 * Table stuffs(colspan, rowspan, border, etc.)
 * Form stuffs(input, radio, checkbox, button, select, textarea, etc.)